How to Find Broken Links in Excel (4 Quick Methods)

 Read More: How to Break Links in Excel When Source Is Not Found

-We can also use the Workbook Relationship Diagram to find out all the broken links.
-All the source files along with the broken links will be displayed in a diagram as the resultant data.
-Let’s go through the following procedures now to see how this relationship diagram works to identify and show the broken links more effectively than the previous methods.
+The Workbook Relationship Diagram is an excellent tool to find all the broken links.
+All the source files along with the broken links will be displayed in a diagram.

-➤ Open Excel Options from the File menu in your workbook first.
+• Open Excel Options from the File menu.

-➤ In the Manage options, select COM Add-ins and click on the Go button.
+• In the Manage options, select COM Add-ins and click on Go.

 Apply the Workbook Relationship Diagram to Find Broken Links in Excel

-➤ In the COM Add-ins dialog box, mark on the Inquire option and press OK.
+• In the COM Add-ins dialog box, mark the Inquire option and click OK.

 Apply the Workbook Relationship Diagram to Find Broken Links in Excel

-So, we’ve just enabled the Inquire ribbon which you’ll find in the topmost bar of your Excel workbook.
+We have enabled the Inquire ribbon, which is located in the topmost bar of your Excel workbook.

 Apply the Workbook Relationship Diagram to Find Broken Links in Excel